mvolkmann/blog/src/raycast.md

 A dialog will appear.
 Click the "Grant Access" button.
 Another dialog will appear.
 Click the "Allow Full Access" button.

-To see your schedule for today, open Raycast, enter "my sch", and select "My Schedule".
+To see your schedule for today, open Raycast, enter "sche", and select "My Schedule".

 ## Clipboard History

 To view clipboard history, open Raycast, enter "clip", and select "Clipboard History".

+Filter the list by entering search text.

 Click an entry to see which application created it, when it was created, and more.